Mike Toglia Player Props: Rockies vs. Marlins

-The Colorado Rockies and Mike Toglia, who went 0-for-3 last time out, take on Sandy Alcantara and the Miami Marlins at Coors Field, Wednesday at 8:40 PM ET.
+The Colorado Rockies and Mike Toglia, who went 0-for-3 last time out, battle Braxton Garrett and the Miami Marlins at Coors Field, Thursday at 3:10 PM ET.

-In his most recent game he had a hitless performance (0-for-3) against the Marlins.
+He had a hitless showing in his previous game (0-for-3) against the Marlins.

 Mike Toglia Game Info & Props vs. the Marlins